Many of us seek a second opinion when choosing a restaurant. So why don’t we seek one before undergoing a complex orthopaedic surgery?

 Keck Medicine’s physicians can also skillfully perform simple orthopaedic procedures and have pioneered techniques to reduce discomfort and shorten hospital stays, including minimally invasive and nonsurgical procedures, for the most common orthopaedic problems.

-Dr. Lieberman goes on to say, “Everything we do is for one reason: We want to enhance the care of our patients.
-We have special expertise and we believe that is the best way to optimize results, whether it be a straightforward or complex problem.”
+“Everything we do is for one reason: We want to enhance the care of our patients.
+We have special expertise and we believe that is the best way to optimize results, whether it be a straightforward or complex problem,” says Lieberman.

 Q: Do you know when to seek a second opinion?